azdavis/rjsonnet/docs/types.md

 # Types

-rjsonnet supports type inference, including across imported files, and on local variables, without introducing new syntax to Jsonnet.
+rjsonnet supports type inference and flow typing, including on local variables and across imported files, without introducing new syntax to Jsonnet.

 ## Annotations